 2. Forensic Interview Summary Report

-Forensic reports and opinions are required in criminal and civil investigations including forensic interview summary reports.
+Forensic reports and opinions are required in criminal and civil investigations including forensic interview analysis report summary reports.
 One example of a forensic interview summary report is a child forensic interview report.
 Forensic practitioners and investigators work together in setting up a forensic interview of a child.
 It is a developmentally sensitive and legally sound method of collecting factual information concerning allegations of abuse or exposure to violence.
 A competently trained, neutral professional utilizing research and practice-informed techniques are conducted as part of an enormous investigative process.
 The forensic interview needs to consider a number of critical factors such as timing, documentation, setting, interviewer, questions to be asked, and whether to use interview aids or media.
 While developing the summary report, they need to go through the different stages of a legally sound interview such as the initial rapport-building phase, the substantive phase and the closure phase.

 3. Interview Summary Technical Report